AdvaitShelatkar/Fraud_detection/README.md

 Tools and Technologies
 Python: Data preprocessing, EDA, and model implementation.

 Jupyter Notebook: Notebook environment for step-by-step development.

 Power BI: Visualization and dashboard creation.

 Outcomes
 This project demonstrates a complete pipeline for detecting fraudulent activities, from data preparation and modeling to insightful visualizations.

+## Power BI File

+Due to file size limitations, the Power BI file is hosted externally.
+You can download it [here](https://drive.google.com/file/d/1tWowqHBlT8xTBHULD778fETzfmxMLVFm/view?usp=sharing).

+After downloading, open it with Power BI Desktop to explore the dashboards and visuals.